Custom and traditions in Azerbaijan: Kebin (Religious marriage registering)

-Xinayaxdi(Henna Night)
+Xinayaxdi (Henna Night)

 Girls gather in one of the rooms.
 One of bride relatives takes henna and starts dancing in the middle of the room.
 Then she brings a tray and an empty box and puts them in front of the one of groom's relatives.
 This relative puts money into the empty box and takes the henna.
-She comes to the bride with dancing then the bride's fingers and feet are smeared in henna.
+She comes to the bride with dancing then the bride's fingers and feet are smeared in henna ("henna ceremony").
 Then henna is brought in front of everybody.
 Everybody smears henna and gives namar.
 Then the jewelry that the groom's relatives brought was presented to everybody.

 Meanwhile, a girl from bride's side brings a "2 color" tea to the groom and his friends.
 They also drink tea and put a namar (according to Azerbaijani traditions, namar is a candle, money, or little gift which is collected in wedding, or engagement ceremony) on an empty tray.
 One of the girls brings the henna and the boys are sliding their little finger into the henna.